-"We work in groups and use resources in maths to help us figure things out" (P5 pupil, December 2022)
+"We use the Chromebooks to work on our ICT skills and also to help us find things out when we're learning" (P3 pupil, December 2023)

 Active Learning engages and challenges our learning.
 It helps us make links across the curriculum to ensure depth of understanding.
-A range of teaching approaches are used, such as outdoor learning and learning through the use of digital technologies, in order to engage all pupils in their learning,
+A range of teaching approaches are used, such as outdoor learning and learning through the use of digital technologies, in order to engage all pupils in their learning.

-Curriculum for Excellence is a major national reform designed to provide a richer, more flexible 3-18 curriculum which will equip children and young people for learning, life and work in the 21st century, by focusing firmly on their needs.
+Curriculum for Excellence is

+a major national reform designed to provide a richer, more flexible 3-18 curriculum which will equip children and young people for learning, life and work in the 21st century, by focusing firmly on their needs.